why2011btv/why2011btv.github.io/BQ.md

 ## Tell me about a time when you gave a simple solution to a complex problem.
 SITUATION: When I was preparing for the ECCV submission last month, we had an ongoing problem with communication.
-So I was leading the project on creating an evaluation dataset that comprises of approximately 20 multimodal tasks.
+So I was leading the project on creating an evaluation dataset that comprises of 18 multimodal tasks.
 And I was collaborating with PhD students across multiple institutes.
 Updates on projects and task delegation was becoming increasingly difficult as we involve more helpers.
 TASK: So I decided to find a simple solution to this issue.
 ACTION: After researching online for the best workplace communication and productivity tools, I put together a short presentation on a tool called evernote